getsentry/sentry-cli/README.md

 * Rust stable and Cargo
 * Make, CMake and a C compiler
-* OpenSSL 1.0.2n with development headers
-* Curl 7.50 with development headers

 Use cargo to compile:

     $ cargo build

-In case you get OpenSSL errors you need to compile with the path to the OpenSSL headers.
-For instance:

-    $ CFLAGS=-I/usr/local/opt/openssl/include/ cargo build

 Also, there is a Dockerfile that builds an Alpine-based Docker image with `sentry-cli` in the PATH.
 To build and use it, run: